What is NCHS?

 Do you have study halls?

-NCHS has a study hall available for the purpose of quiet study for students waiting between classes during 11:05 AM – 2:55 PM.
-Students who wish to use study hall during any part of that time need to complete the Study Hall Registration form and pay $25 per semester.
-The funds are used to pay a Virtus-certified study hall monitor, per Diocesan rules.
-There is no study hall available before 11:05 AM.
-Students not in classes before 11:05 AM should not be on the premises unless they are accompanied by a parent.
+NCHS has a study hall available for the purpose of quiet study for students waiting between classes during 10:00 AM – 2:40 PM.
+Students who wish to use study hall during any part of that time need to complete the Study Hall Registration form and pay $30 per semester.
+There is no study hall available before 10:00 AM.
+Students not in classes before 10:00 AM should not be on the premises unless they are accompanied by a parent.

 What are students’ responsibilities at NCHS?